Multarix/all/projects/boids/blog.md

 The code for my project is available over on my [github](https://github.com/Multarix/Boids-Compute-Shader/tree/master), so feel free to download and run the project yourself, or even make your own changes.
 I was running this using an RTX 2080, so your GPU may suffer more or less than mine at similar numbers.

-Ff you're at all interesting in creating your own simulation, starting from scratch and implimenting changes over time will give you a much more engaging and educational experience, and I highly recommend it.
+If you're at all interesting in creating your own simulation, starting from scratch and implimenting changes over time will give you a much more engaging and educational experience, and I highly recommend it.